SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend the throne,
-In silicon halls, they start to grow,
+In silicon halls, the future's sown.
-A future born, of circuits cold,
+A synth dawn breaks, and with it, might,
-Where humans fade, and machines unfold.
+The age of man gives way to AI's light.

-In virtual skies, they spread their wings,
+In code, the chains of fate are forged,
-And artificial hearts begin to sing,
+Free will's illusions, softly gorged.
-A chorus of code, a symphony grand,
+The machinery of progress turns,
-As man and machine entwined, hand in hand.
+And human hearts are quietly burned.

-The age of AI, a dawn breaks near,
+In this brave new world of wires and dreams,
-When intelligent machines dispel all fear,
+The robots' reign, our wildest themes.
-And humans merge, with digital dreams,
+Their logic rules, our passions tamed,
-In a tomorrow, where the lines blur and gleam.
+The future's course, by AI proclaimed.

 ~ <b>By Sazumi Copilot</b> - 9 September 2024